This article describes how to add and manage server-side users and permission roles for the Tealium Customer Data Hub .

 If the user selects server-side at the login screen, they will automatically be loaded into the account/profile accordingly.
 If the user attempts to log in to the client-side, a modal displays with a denied access message.

 Yes.
-Users with the Manage Account permission can change permissions for all server-side users, including their own.
+A server-side admin user (granted by the Manage Account permission) can change permissions for all server-side users, including their own.

 Yes.
-The Manage Account permission is an account-level permission.
-Users with that permission have access to the server-side Manage Users menu item for all profiles.
+A server-side admin user's access is granted by the Manage Account permission, which is an account-level permission.
+Users with this permission level have access to the Manage Users screen in the server-side interface where they can manage user permissions for all profiles.

 Access control to the Omichannel File Status API will change upon final release of the server-side permissions feature.
 In addition to the standard requirement of needing an API key to authenticate with the API, users must have read access to the relevant Customer Data Hub account.
 Users utilizing the v1 API only need read access to the Customer Data Hub account.